-To that end, we propose a new noncommutative Sibson's identity (Proposition~\ref{prop:Sibson}) and show that the R\'enyi auxiliary function of Petz's version admit a form of $ \Tr[ ( \mathbb{E}(\rho^p) )^{1/p} ] $, where $\mathbb{E}:\mathcal{M}\to \mathcal{N}$ is the conditional expectation.
-The concavity of $E_0^{(i)}(s,P)$ thus follows from the log-convexity of the map (Theorem~\ref{theo:inter_Petz})
+This quantity is related to a new noncommutative Sibson's identity (Proposition~\ref{prop:Sibson}) and shows that the R\'enyi auxiliary function of Petz's form admits a representation $ \Tr[ ( \mathbb{E}(\rho^p) )^{1/p} ] $, where $\mathbb{E}:\mathcal{M}\to \mathcal{N}$ is the conditional expectation.
+The concavity of $E_0^\texttt{r}(s,P)$ can be derived from the log-convexity of the map (Proposition~\ref{theo:inter_Petz})